 Romantic Two-Girl Friendship: They never get together because they don't feel that way (kisses in many situations aside), but she and Lucy remain this kind of best friends for life.

 Because Destiny Says So: She's a believer in God sending people who'll make your life better when things are going badly, like her son for her or Chick for Critic.
 This is partly motivation for herself as well, for when she's feeling overwhelmed.

 Being Good Sucks: She's always telling herself to be grateful, take responsibility and be nice to everyone.
 It's clearly hard.
 When she's old and dying, her son feels like he can't repay her for all her sacrifice.

 Big Beautiful Woman: She's 40 bust and hips, with a 30 waist, so she's bigger than the other girls, but she gets plenty of people attracted to her, especially when she wears a corset.

 Buxom Is Better: Chester likes her for lots of reasons, one of which being her corset not hiding her bust well.
 She on the other hand worries about them a lot, fearing she's too big for customers.

-Country Mouse: Had a nice Spoiled Sweet childhood in Florida country-side, with horse-riding and ballet lessons, and went to an all-girls school.
+Country Mouse: Had a nice pampered childhood in Florida country-side, with horse-riding and ballet lessons, and went to an all-girls school.